aaronnuu/react-forms/README.md

 #### `initialValues: { [fieldName]: value }`

-The initial values that each field will be given
+The initial values for the whole form, keyed by each fields name.
+Individual fields' `initialValue` prop will take precedence over the value given in this object.

 #### `validateOnMount: boolean (false)`

-Whether or not to run validations when the field is mounted
+Whether or not to run validations when the field is mounted.

 #### `validateOnChange: boolean (true)`

-Whether or not to run validations when the field value changes
+Whether or not to run validations when the field value changes.

 #### `validateOnBlur: boolean (true)`

-Whether or not to run validations when the field is blurred
+Whether or not to run validations when the field is blurred.

+#### `touchOnMount: boolean (false)`

+Whether or not the field is considered touched when it mounts.
+This works well with the `validateOnMount` prop and `isValid` state to validate a form as it mounts, not show any errors but disable a button.

 #### `touchOnChange: boolean (true)`

-Whether or not any field is considered to be touched when it's value changes
+Whether or not any field is considered to be touched when it's value changes.

 #### `touchOnBlur: boolean (true)`

-Whether or not any field is considered touched when it is blurred
+Whether or not any field is considered touched when it is blurred.

 #### `shouldUnregister: boolean (true)`